orbitbot/misbehave/README.md

 | replaceTab | tab key indents instead of cycles focus, shift de-indents, similarly for multiline selections      | `Y`                   | `Y`                                    |
 | softTabs   | use spaces instead of tab characters                                                               | `Y`                   | `Y`                                    |

-- `misbehave`'s undo/redo is a naive implementation where each input is individually undoable and doesn't handle restoring selection perfectly
+- `misbehave`'s undo/redo is a naive implementation where each input is individually undoable and doesn't handle restoring selection perfectly.
+Undo history is also unlimited, which therefore might cause memory issues over time

 <br>